paulmillr/paulmillr.github.io/noble.md

 ### Audits

-At this point (Oct 2024), various parts of noble had 6 audits.
+At this point (Jan 2025), various parts of noble had 6 audits.
 I'm looking for:

 1. Auditors, with good knowledge of cryptography and/or JS
    - Paid: whenever there is enough funding
    - Unpaid: whoever is willing to donate their time for the public good
 2. Funding, of paid auditors

 Contact me if you want to help with the effort.